MBM Motorsports: Car No. 66 history

 In the offseason, MBM Motorsports bought an HScott Motorsports car.
 In May 2017, Long announced his intention to field a Monster Energy NASCAR Cup Series car, the No. 66 Chevrolet SS, at Kansas Speedway's Go Bowling 400.
 The number was selected as a tribute to Mark Thompson, while the paint scheme was nearly identical to the No. 46 car Long drove in the Cup Series before his ban from the Cup garage in 2009; the green and yellow colors remained, though the red roof number was changed to yellow.
 Although the team received sponsorship from marijuana vaping manufacturer Veedverks, NASCAR prevented the company from appearing on the car after Long mistakenly put the company name wrong in his sponsor submission to NASCAR, spelling it with an "o" instead of a "d"; upon further investigation by NASCAR, the sanctioning body ordered Long to remove the sponsorship.
-Long missed the first practice session before running 14 laps in the second session, followed by being unable to set a qualifying lap as he was one of 11 cars stuck in inspection during the session.
+Long missed the first practice session before running 14 laps in the second session, followed by being unable to set a qualifying lap as he was one of eleven cars stuck in inspection during the session.
 This relegated Long to a 40th-place starting spot, from which he finished 31st.

 The No. 66 returned for the AAA 400 Drive for Autism at Dover, though with Timmy Hill at the helm.
 Hill improved the team's best finish by three positions as he finished 28th.
 After that race, the team announced that they wouldn't enter in the next races to keep the focus on the Xfinity team.
 The team returned at Kentucky with Hill; two weeks later, Hill would return in the No. 66 for the Brantley Gilbert Big Machine Brickyard 400.
-After avoiding several crashes by restarting at the very back, he finished 14th – the best finish so far for the team.
+After avoiding several crashes by restarting at the very back, he finished fourteenth – the best finish so far for the team.

-The team purchased a Richard Petty Motorsports car for Mark Thompson to drive the Daytona 500.
-Thompson would finish 22nd in the race, his best career cup series finish.
+The team purchased a Richard Petty Motorsports car for Mark Thompson to drive in the Daytona 500.
+Thompson would finish 22nd in the race, his best career Cup Series finish.
 The No. 66 car didn't return until the Bristol race in April, with Chad Finchum making his Cup debut.
 He started 38th and would end up 33rd after crashing out late in the race.
 The team returned with Hill starting at Kansas, running a handful of races throughout the season.

 In 2019, it was announced that Joey Gase would be driving the No. 66 car in the Cup Series part-time, with engines that they acquired from the buyout of Triad Racing Technologies.
 Gase attempted to make the starting grid for the 2019 Daytona 500, but ultimately failed to qualify.

-Timmy Hill made the starting lineup of the 2020 Daytona 500 after finishing 16th in Duel 2 of the 2020 Bluegreen Vacations Duels.
+Timmy Hill made the starting lineup of the 2020 Daytona 500 after finishing sixteenth in Duel 2 of the 2020 Bluegreen Vacations Duels.
 That same year, Hill posted two top-20 finishes, one at Bristol and another at Talladega.